-Let’s learn how to run the IMPORTFROMWEB() function in Google Sheets and start scraping webdata.
+Let’s learn how to use the IMPORTFROMWEB() function in Google Sheets and start scraping web data.

 You feel more confortable discovering it on a video?
-Check it out here
+Check out our video tutorial here

 Preliminary steps

-Install the add-on: if not installed yet, go to the install page.
+Install the add-on: if not installed yet, go to the install page on Google Workspace.

 The function basics